 We also have different internal needs which can be fulfilled by work (trading).
 When we are fulfilled by what we’re doing, work no longer feels like work, and we put in the effort required with little or no external motivation.

 If our internal needs are unfulfilled in our trading, then we may not enjoy it, it may become frustrating, or we may not put in the work required to become successful.

 If our mind doesn’t work like someone else, we may never understand their method no matter how hard we try.
 For example, I’m a very visual trader, spotting patterns and trading them.
 If someone is not visual and prefers numbers, for example, using a visual trading system may never work for them.
 Kind of explains the debate between technical analysis (more visual) and fundamental analysis (numbers, accounting).

 This is very generalized, and there can definitely be numbers people who look at charts, and visual people who look at numbers.
 Each analysis method pulls on different skill sets and interests.
 We each need to find a trading method that suits our own skill sets and interests.

 Three Trader Types or Trading Systems

 The late Van Tharp categorized traders and their trading systems into three broad categories.
-Go through the list and try to pick out where you fall…not necessarily right now, but the category (or place within it) that most aligns with who you are as a person.
+Go through the list below and try to pick out which type of trader you are…not necessarily right now, but the category (or place within it) that most aligns with who you are as a person.

 The categories range from being 0% discretionary (automated) to 100% discretionary (no rules).
 Traders fall across this entire spectrum between the two extremes.